 - Look at the cover and read the title.
-Call attention to the informational text features within the text: bold words, glossary, photographs. - Possible discussion questions: "Where have you seen an elephant?
-What do you know about elephants?
-What do you want to know about elephants?" - Fill in the first two columns of a KWL chart on elephants.
-Fill in the K section with what students already KNOW about elephants and fill in the W section with WHAT they would like to learn about elephants.
+Call attention to the informational text features within the text: bold words, glossary, photographs. - Possible discussion questions: "Where have you seen a lion?
+What do you know about lions?"

 - Using the language in the story, discuss each photograph in the book.
-Notice details in the pictures and use that information to better understand the text. - Help the children find any tricky words in the text: eyelashes, breathing, sensitive, and sunburned.
+Notice details in the pictures and use that information to better understand the text. - Help the children find any tricky words in the text: female, lioness, signal, wherever, and whisker.
 Discuss meaning, word structure, and sounds you expect to hear in those words.
-Notice that eyelashes and sunburned are compound words.